BrannanC/lambda_web_dev_resources/prep_resources.md

   It's a good idea to drill these with other students or make flashcards because these really are common interview questions.

 - **The Hard Parts - Will Sentance.**
   All of them are worth watching.
 Available on frontendmasters.com free with your GitHub student developer pack.
-Prototype chain and `__proto__`, OOP in JS, basics of functional programming, Node.js, clusure, promises, all the hard interview questions are explained well in this series.
+Prototype chain and `__proto__`, OOP in JS, basics of functional programming, Node.js, closure, promises, all the hard interview questions are explained well in this series.

 - **YDKJS - Kyle Simpson.**
   [https://github.com/getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS)